 Please note: Students wishing to study the Advanced Diploma in Education must have sufficient internet access as the programmes will not be offered as paper-based but will be presented online.
-Students must therefore have sufficient access to internet and a laptop/desktop computer to access announcements relating to their studies, view and download learning material and complete assessment opportunities on eFundi and other online platforms.
+Students must therefore have sufficient access to internet and a laptop/desktop computer to access announcements relating to their studies, view and download learning material and complete assessment opportunities on the relevant electronic platform.